Bri’s Dressing Recipe

 - Preheat oven to 350.

 - Butter a deep 9x13 pan or spray with nonstick spray.

 - Place cornbread in a large mixing bowl.
 Break down oven dried bread into small pieces and put in mixing bowl.

 - In a skillet, melt butter.
 Saute onion, celery and green pepper until onion is clear, about 5 minutes.

 - Pour vegetable mixture over bread mixture.

-- Add stock, seasonings and mix carefully.
-Do not over stir.
-Taste and adjust seasonings as needed.
+- Add seasoning and stir carefully.
+Taste and adjust seasonings as necessary.

 The dressing is one of the most important dishes on thanksgiving, last year, I made 3 pans, two my family and one for a family friend!